 Update Your Homeowner’s Insurance Policy

-Converting your home into a rental property requires changing your homeowner's insurance to a landlord insurance policy.
-This type of insurance generally covers the building, loss of rental income, and liability protection in case a tenant or visitor suffers an injury on the property due to maintenance issues.
+Converting your primary residence into a rental property requires changing your homeowner's insurance to a landlord insurance policy.
+This type of insurance generally covers the house, loss of rental income, and liability protection in case a tenant or visitor suffers an injury on the primary residence due to maintenance issues or inadequate maintenance.

 Compare different policies to find one that suits your needs and budget, and ensure it covers common risks associated with renting out property.